Configure PostgreSQL

 3. If you use the shared configuration template, under the context mapping:

-• If you need more connections, set max_connections (100, default).
+• If you need more or fewer than 100 connections, set max_connections (100, default).

 • Set storage to either ssd (solid-state drive, default) or hdd (hard disk drive).